Skip to main content

 }

-Now that the Secrets Management service is configured, you can create secrets either using the Environment Extensions page in Platform, or with the Environment Extensions API.
-Refer to Using Secrets Management to learn more.
+Now that the Secrets Management service is set up, you can add secrets either using the Environment Extensions page in Platform, or with the Environment Extensions API.
+Refer to Adding Secrets to learn more.

 Secrets caching